 Propose a web-based solution to collect information of interest that could enhance the KTT (more the concept and a list of information items than the implementation of the tool, which would be subcontracted).

 Propose two topics for Swiss-wide workshops, e.g. in collaboration with MUST, including a preliminary list of participants (the workshop would be organised on a separate mandate).

+Once per year, an expert shall comb through all the projects for technologies and concepts developed within PlanetS with respect to potential transfer to industry or for commercialisation.

 In addition, we will issue a call for proposal inside PlanetS in order to provide seed-funding for innovative technology projects.
 Initial contacts with different members of the NCCR have already identified three possible initiatives: